MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPEnterpriseSearchCrawlMapping.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:**SharePoint Server 2013

-The New-SPEnterpriseSearchCrawlMapping cmdlet is run when the search functionality is initially configured, and when access is changed through a different mechanism to create the crawl mapping rule; for example, when a rule is changed to use file:\\\\ rather than http://.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

-**Below Content Applies To:**SharePoint Server 2016

 The New-SPEnterpriseSearchCrawlMapping cmdlet is run when the search functionality is initially configured, and when access is changed through a different mechanism to create the crawl mapping rule; for example, when a rule is changed to use file:\\\\ rather than  http://.